LarrysGIT/MD4-powershell/README.txt

 Reference: https://tools.ietf.org/html/rfc1320
-MD4 algorithm is old and replaced by MD5 and many others due to security defects MD4 algorithm is still the one-way-function encryption algorithm for Windows LM.
+MD4 algorithm is old and replaced by MD5 and many others due to security defects MD4 algorithm is still the one-way-function encryption algorithm for Windows NT passwords.

  - Larry.Song@outlook.com